How Do Students Avoid Plagiarism Detection?

 4. Format Modification

-Students who get creative in the wrong way sometimes present a paper in the form of an image so that an instructor cannot run it through anti-plagiarism software.
-An instructor can still read the paper and grade it, but they are unable to check it with any software.
+Students who get creative incorrectly sometimes present a paper as an image so that an instructor cannot run it through anti-plagiarism software.
+An instructor can still read and grade the paper, but they cannot check it with any software.
 This is the reason why instructors specify what paper format they require.

 Is Text Modification Cheating?

 Text modification is a form of cheating that implies changing someone else’s original work to present it as your own.
-There are different kinds and methods of text modification that require different time input, level of creativity, and work from the students reluctant to do their papers the right way.
+Different kinds and methods of text modification require different time input, level of creativity, and work from the students reluctant to do their papers correctly.
 Text modification is very close to plagiarism.
 Yet, it requires more time and effort than plain copying and pasting.

 Detecting Text Modification Using Technology

 Revising students’ assignments for plagiarism manually is not enough anymore.
-Sometimes, educators can’t do it due to the lack of time and abundance of tasks.
+Sometimes, educators can’t do it due to the lack of time and many tasks.
 That’s why it’s much more beneficial for an instructor to run every submitted paper through reliable anti-plagiarism software automatically and just review the report.

 Conclusion

 Plagiarism is the plague of education and scholarship.
-Having access to more resources than ever to write an original paper, countless students all over the world search for an easy way out and try to present someone else’s work as their own.
-Some methods of cheating require so much creativity that teachers often wonder why wouldn’t a student put all this time and effort into doing the real work.
+With more resources than ever to write an original paper, countless students worldwide search for an easy way out and try to present someone else’s work as their own.
+Some methods of cheating require so much creativity that teachers often wonder why students don’t put all this time and effort into doing the real work.

-Both teachers and students should know how to check for plagiarism to make sure every submitted work is original.
-After all, technology is not meant to serve as a tool to make the lives of the students harder.
-It is intended to assist educators in identifying issues and addressing them, to help students get their education, and use their creativity in the right way.
+Both teachers and students should know how to check for plagiarism to ensure that every piece of submitted work is original.
+After all, technology is not meant to make students’ lives harder.
+It is intended to assist educators in identifying issues and addressing them, helping students get their education, and using their creativity correctly.

 This is sponsored content.
 You can read more about our sponsored content policy here.